 - Use the right toy and hold it for them!

 We consistently used these three steps over and over again.
 And, eventually, our cockapoo learnt that he shouldn’t bite and nip at humans!
+This proved a god send when cutting our Cockapoo’s nails!

 But, as I’ve said in other posts, patience and positivity are key with dog training.